mgrygles/buildstuff2020-workshop/openshift/3-DeployKnativeService.md

    * A Revision (REV)
    And when you click on KSVC you even see the Route (RT)

 1. Click on the Route.
-It will display the output ("Hello hellojfall Sample v1!")
+It will display the output ("Hello helloworld-vertx Sample v1!")

 1. Go back to the OpenShift Web Console.
    Notice that the Revision scaled up to 1 and the 1 has a blue circle.
 If you wait a moment (some 60 seconds) it will scale back to 0 with an empty circle.